 - Acorn – E-money provider.
 Customer despots held at Barclays

 How do I open a business bank account in the UK – what ID/documents do I need?

 The ease of which a business bank account can be opened depends entirely on your business structure and the bank you apply at.
 The process is generally more straightforward for sole traders as additional checks and paperwork is required by limited companies and their directors.

-In general digital accounts are quicker and easier to open that those with high street banks.
+Digital accounts are quicker and easier to open that those with high street banks.
 This is because more their checks are automated.

 - ID – ideally a passport (national ID cards from EU countries may still be accepted)

 - Proof of address – usually a utility bill within the past 3 months